Jordanpasstoors/Usecase_CMA/README.md

 ### Tips

-- Note that the level of contamination (i.e. proportion of transactions which are fraudulent) in datasets such as this is very small, around the 0.1% level
+- Note that the level of contamination (i.e. proportion of transactions which are fraudulent) in datasets such as this is very small, around the 0.1% level.
+- If your dataset is too large to visualize, you can try picking out the transactions you are most confident are anomalies and label them '1', then sample from the remaining transactions and label them '0'.
+Plotting both these populations might give you away to visualize anomalous transactions.